MaxFrequency/MFQ/content/2024 Posts/April 2024/The Max Frequency 2024 Redesign.md

 It was my dad's deep dive that ended up encouraging me to try the pitch again at my last employer.
 A project I was on required the use of MadCap Flare, but it was winding down, so I once again saw the opportunity to build out a pitch in Markdown with Obsidian.
 I used David Spark's [Obsidian Field Guide](https://learn.macsparky.com/p/obsidianfg-plus) to learn the ropes of this software I had danced around for so long.
 Along the way, I built a solid foundation with both the app and Markdown itself.
 While building out corporate documentation and falling in love with Obsidian, I thought to myself "Why don't I use this instead of Craft?"
 My subscription was up in a month or two, so I began the process of moving from Craft into Obsidian in late Summer/early Fall 2023.

 I saw the immediate value of interlinking my writing, thoughts, notes, and podcasts.
 It took no time at all for me to want *all* of my writing online in Obsidian; to connect over a decade of writing and have access to it.
-I [[An Update – November 2023 Edition – Where's the Writing?|started that process]] in November 2023.
+I [[An Update – November 2023 Edition – Where's the Writing|started that process]] in November 2023.

 I never finished that second work pitch either.
 I was let go from that job one month prior in October 2023.
 I ended up at my dad's company.
 Now I use Obsidian and Markdown every day, both personally and professionally.